 The African Court has stressed the importance of a speedy judicial process, especially in criminal matters.
 The maxim often used in this respect is "justice delayed is justice denied".
 When society realizes that the judicial settlement of disputes is too slow, it can lose confidence not only in judicial institutions, but above all in the peaceful settlement of disputes (African Court, Wilfred Onyango Nganyi and 9 others, p.
 40, §127).
 Particular diligence is also required in cases where the applicants' physical integrity is affected, as well as in cases involving people with reduced life expectancy (Tulkens, 2006, p.7).
 The same requirement applies to cases involving maintenance, labor, and social security disputes, including pension-related matters (European Court, Toth v.
-Hungary judgment of March 30, 2004).
+Hungary, 2004).

-5.2.
-Impact of the Implementation of Reasonable Time Criteria on the Length of Legal Proceedings

-In the light of international jurisprudence on the criteria of reasonable time, it should be noted that the implementation of these criteria has made it possible to reconcile the requirements of both length of proceedings and the right of defence with those of speed.
+Impact of the Implementation of Reasonable Time Criteria on the Length of Legal Proceedings time, it should be noted that the implementation of these criteria has made it possible to reconcile the requirements of both length of proceedings and the right of defence with those of speed.
 It has also helped to reduce downtime and promote reasonable timeframes for legal proceedings.
 Indeed, European case law, which has influenced the African Court's jurisprudence, reveals the following standards regarding the length of proceedings (European Commission for the Efficiency of Justice, 2018).